I've always admired the above line, written by Bernie Taupin, (for Elton John's song, "Philadelphia Freedom").

 Why?
-Despite the economic malaise, I've been blessed to have work steadily flowing through the door.
+Despite the economic malaise, I've been blessed to have work.
 This year has been my busiest since starting business over ten years ago, (and since leaving newspaper syndication and going to 'full time' self-employment nearly six years ago.)

-So far in 2009, I have have had the good fortune to be hired by over 75 companies, writing and drawing humorous illustration and cartoons for their advertising and presentations.
-I have illustrated nine books, with contracts for a few more before the end of the year.
-There have also been political cartoons for media outlets...regular "tech" cartoons for Hubspot's popular technology blog, and upcoming book with Wiley publishing...and a cartoon feature for a newspaper distributed nationally in elementary schools.
+So far in 2009, I have have had the good fortune to be hired by over 75 companies, writing and drawing humorous illustration and cartoons.
+Nine books have been illustrated, with contracts for a few more before the end of the year.
+There have also been political cartoons for media outlets...regular "tech" cartoons for Hubspot's popular technology blog, and an upcoming book with Wiley publishing...and also, a weekly cartoon feature for a newspaper distributed nationally in elementary schools.

 I am feeling very fortunate...but also a little worn out.
 The respite from social media has been helpful.
-I recommend to anyone wanting a little more free time.
+I recommend it to anyone wanting a little more free time.

 Here is a brief sampling of what has been on the drawing board: